 Note: I have just written a bigger post about Dream Club Zero Portable, just have a look.

 6.)
 Gundam Seed: Battle Destiny (PS Vita)

 If there is something like this: Classic Mecha game.
 Blowing up shit and flying around as giant robots.
 JP-only and if you know the genre you can expect that it’ll stay this way.
-There is a rather big English speaking community for this game who also made a very helpful wiki.
-The guys over at gamefaq also really seem to like this one.
+There is a rather big English-speaking community for this game that also made a very helpful wiki.
+The guys over at game faq also really seem to like this one.

 Buy the game: Gundam Seed: Battle Destiny

 Cool article I’d say.
 I thought I knew every Vita game in every region, but obviously I was wrong!
 About half of these are new to me, in fact.
 Wish you luck in visiting Japan though, once you get the chance!

 Thanks, glad you like the article.
 I always have problems myself in trying to keep up with the steady flow of Japanese only games for the PS Vita.
 So many great games and VNs which probably will never be released outside of Japan…

 I’m sorry but I’m kinda pissed because they don’t release English versions of their games, even if they do, it takes months before we can buy it.
 I live in Asia, I don’t speak/read Japanese, maybe if they can provide English subtitles for their games, that would be great.
 Japan has a lot of really cool games, I’m hoping that they can share these great games in the west and in other countries in Asia who doesn’t speak Japanese.
 Enough with the Japan-exclusives.